EXCLUSIVE-G7 to discuss four versions of Russian diamond ban this week- sources

 FACTBOX-Options for G7 discussion for a ban on Russian diamonds ID:nL8N3BO456

-(Reporting by Julia Payne in Brussels; additional reporting by Polina Devitt in London, Mimosa Spencer in Paris, Rajendra Jadhav and Shivangi Acharya in New Delhi; editing by David Evans)
+(Reporting by Julia Payne in Brussels; additional reporting by Polina Devitt in London, Mimosa Spencer in Paris, Rajendra Jadhav and Shivangi Acharya in New Delhi; editing by David Evans and Tomasz Janowski)

 ((julia.payne@thomsonreuters.com;))